 Please click the following links for more detailed information.

-Specific Phobia: Intense fear or anxiety about a specific situation or object, such as fear of animals, heights, flying, blood, or needles.
-The fear goes beyond the level of actual danger, and causes emotional distress or impairment in functioning.
+Intense fear or anxiety about a specific situation or object, such as fear of animals, heights, flying, blood, or needles.
+Phobia goes beyond the level of actual danger and causes emotional distress or impairment in functioning.

 Anxiety Disorders Treatment